 Learn about the complexities that can arise from plus-sized pregnancies, and how to avoid them

-By Associate Professor TAN Thiam Chye Head & Senior Consultant, Dr Janice TUNG Associate Consultant, Department of Obstetrics and Gynaecology, KK Women’s and Children’s Hospital
+Associate Consultant and Associate Professor Tan Thiam Chye, Visiting Consultant, Department of Obstetrics and Gynaecology, KK Women’s and Children’s Hospital

 Pregnancy is an exciting time of change for your body.
 It’s also a period when it’s more important than ever to look after your health, and the health of your growing baby.
 In this guide, we will talk you through how plus-sized mothers can ensure a smooth and healthy pregnancy.

 First up is determining what BMI, or Body Mass Index, you fall under.
 This is an important way to help determine the healthy amount of body weight gain you should aim for during your baby’s growth.

 Simply take your pre-pregnancy weight in kilos, divided by your height squared (“squared” means to take your height multiplied by your height again).